KalubaChikonde/ConsenSys-Academy-Blockchain-Developer-Program-Project/README.md

   * Ganache
   * Kovan testnet
  * Unit testing was done using javascript - see [testSongRegistry.js](https://github.com/KalubaChikonde/ConsenSys-Academy-Blockchain-Developer-Program-Project/blob/master/test/testSongRegistry.js)
-    * Mocha and Chai promised were used.
+    * Mocha and Chai promises were used.